pinc-h/pinc-h.github.io/index.md

 <img align="right" src="https://raw.githubusercontent.com/alexpinch/github-stats-transparent/output/generated/languages.svg"/>

 **About**
-Learning to wrangle data as a biology undergrad at the University of Victoria
+Learning to wrangle data as an undergrad at the University of Victoria

 **Recent work**
 Volunteer with the [Owens Lab](https://owensgl.github.io/)